First published Dec 27th 2014

 - makes one 8″ by 8″ cake in a square pan

-- 2 lbs grated cassava (also known as tapioca, is available in 1 lb package from Chinese supermarket)
+- 2 lbs grated cassava (also known as tapioca, is available in 1 lb package in the frozen aisle from Chinese supermarket)

 - 2 tsp cornflour

 - 1 Tbsp butter, melted

 - Blend pandan leaves with 50 ml water in a blender.
 Strain for 20 ml of pandan extract.
 Stir into coconut milk.
 Set aaside.

 - Thaw and strain grated cassava to get rid of excess liquid.

 - Grease a 8″ x 8″ square baking pan with butter.
 Line the pan with parchment paper, leaving 1/2 ” flaps over the edges to lift the cake from the pan later.